igordejanovic/parglare/docs/recognizers.md

-For example if we have an input stream of objects that are comparable (e.g. numbers) and we want to recognize the ascending elements starting at the given position but such that the recognized token must have at least two object from the input.
+For example if we have an input stream of objects that are comparable (e.g. numbers) and we want to recognize ascending elements starting at the given position but such that the recognized token must have at least two object from the input.
 We could write following: